-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
+Australian tourists do not require visas for visits of less than 90 days.
 If you enter Hong Kong on a visitor visa, you are not allowed to take up any employment, paid or unpaid, or join in any business, or study at a school, university or other educational institutions.
 We strongly encourage you to seek information from the Hong Kong Special Administrative Region Immigration Department well in advance of your intended travel date.
-Australian tourists do not require visas for visits of less than 90 days.

-Before travelling, you can obtain visa information at the Hong Kong Economic and Trade Office, Level 1, Hong Kong House, 80 Druitt Street, Sydney (tel: 02 9283 3222) and online at www.hketosydney.gov.hk.
-If you are already in Hong Kong and have enquiries about Hong Kong visa matters, you can visit the Hong Kong SAR Immigration Department at 7 Gloucester Road, Wanchai, Hong Kong, (tel: (852) 2824 6111) or online at www.immd.gov.hk
+As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, you should contact the Hong Kong Economic and Trade Office located in Sydney for the most up to date information.
+If you are already in Hong Kong and have enquiries about Hong Kong visa matters, you can visit the Hong Kong SAR Immigration Department at 7 Gloucester Road, Wanchai, Hong Kong, (tel: (852) 2824 6111) or online at www.immd.gov.hk.

 Safety and security